 Students are welcome to seek further information about their records from the Dean of Students or designee.
 The College looks upon effective communication on these matters as an integral part of the educational process, and past conferences to review individual student records have proven worthwhile.

 19.8.
 Directory Information

-Certain information, classified as “directory information,” is available for public consumption unless the student specifically directs that it be withheld.
-The student should direct the Office of Student Affairs not to disclose such information prior to the 14th calendar day of each semester.
-Former students should contact the Office of Communications.
+Certain information, classified as “directory information,” may be available for public consumption unless the student specifically directs that it be withheld.
 Directory information includes the student’s name; telephone numbers; local, home and email addresses; date and place of birth; major field of study; participation in officially recognized activities and sports; weight and height of members of athletic teams; dates of attendance; degree and awards received; most recent educational institution attended; anticipated degree and degree date; and photograph.

 The student should complete the Do Not Release Directory Information form which is provided under the forms section of the Registrar’s Office website.
 Former students should contact the Office of Alumni and Parent Programs.